-Hey, it sure is comfortable out working in the garden right about now.
+Hey, it sure is comfortable out working in the garden in late summer.
 There’s some harvesting to be done while the weather gets a little cooler.
 But there are also things to put off for a while.
 Mainly pruning, which is certainly a tempting thing to do.
 After all, we’re already cleaning out all of the debris that’s accumulated over the months.
-We’re getting rid of damaged and dead stems–and isn’t that what you always do right before pruning? [photo via wikimedia]
+We’re getting rid of damaged and dead stems–and isn’t that what you always do right before pruning?
+Why pruning in late summer is not always a good thing.

-If you really feel compelled to do some pruning, then you can try cutting back shrubs like barberry.
+If you really feel compelled to do some pruning in late summer, then you can try cutting back shrubs like barberry.
 We don’t recommend it once you’re into late fall, but there’s no reason not to do some cleaning up now.
 Once you’re late into autumn, though, you really want to give that new growth a chance to harden.
 Then you can cut the shrub back once it’s gone into winter dormancy.

 Same goes for summer flowers like butterfly bush, potentilla, and crape myrtle.
 Leave the prune shade trees alone for now, though.
 Those are also best left to when they go dormant in winter.
 You can judge the structure of the branches better then.
 You also decrease the chances of spreading disease.